Linux-Viking/CantHide/README.md

 If `target_directory` is not provided, the directory of `target_file` will be used.

-The script will detect the file type and prompt for extraction, revealing any hidden data within the file.
+The script will detect the file type and authomatically extract, revealing any hidden data within the file.

 Features